diegma/diegma.github.io/pages/background.markdown

 In 2009, I graduated from the University of Pisa (Italy) with a Master degree in computer science.

-I obtained my BSc degree in computer science from the Universita degli Studi di Perugia (Italy) in 2006.
+I obtained my BSc degree in computer science from the University of Perugia (Italy) in 2006.